 A simple, family friendly camping experience in a lovely location, The Lantern Resort Campground should definitely be on your list.
 A different, kid friendly activity offered every night, including s’mores making, candy bingo, karaoke, a weekly movie night, and occasional glow in the dark pool party.
 If you stay over on a Thursday, Friday, or Saturday, have Miss Storytime visit your site and read your little ones a bedtime story.

-Serenely set between the Saco and the Ellis Rivers, Glen Ellis Family Campgrounds is almost overwhelming in its natural beauty.
+Serenely set between the Saco and the Ellis Rivers, Yogi Bear's Jellystone Park Camp Resort is almost overwhelming in its natural beauty.
 Combined with their very cool “game barn,” stocked with everything from shooting games to pool to table hockey, there is something for everyone at Glen Ellis.
 Discover some of New Hampshire’s best hiking and scenery nearby.

 Perfectly set at the head of the Connecticut River, Ramblewood Cabins and Campground is a great getaway, whether you’re a New Hampshirite or just passing through.
 Plenty of activities such as horseback riding, ATV-ing, fishing, boating, and hiking are readily available.
 Bring a tent, trailer, or RV, or treat yourself with a cozy cabin rental.

 Just eight miles from Hampton beach, you could hardly dream up a more perfect camping location than Wakeda Campground.
 Enjoy 18 holes of miniature golf, horseshoes, or indoor arcade games depending on weather, and be sure to stop by and ‘make your own sundae’ Saturday nights in the general store!
 The real pull of Wakeda, however, is an opportunity to affordably visit one of New Hampshire’s most sought after destination areas on a budget.